Ratiem/the-ultimate-europe-quiz/README.md

 ## Future Features

 In future I could possibly add:
-- An option to replay again with possibly a set of new question.
+- An option to replay again with possibly a set of new questions.
 - Timer element to make it more fun.